Text by Piotr Bockowski

-Iconic latex/leather fetishism that constitutes the visual identity of Verboten turns into biodesign of external membranes.
-Process of separation from infectious body liquids, by means of protective layers of techno-fetish gear, probes the screen-lit fluids within the round boundaries of Petri-webcams.
-Being a part of broader media culture of mutant body simulations that transform sex into fantasies of biotech manipulation, Verboten vs Virus event orchestrated an online laboratory in which not only sex is completely free from the possibility of reproduction but also the desire to replicate is free from sex.
+Iconic latex/leather fetishism that constitutes the visual identity of Verboten turns into the biodesign of external membranes.
+The process of separation from infectious body liquids by means of protective layers of techno-fetish gear probes the screen-lit fluids within the round boundaries of Petri-webcams.
+Being a part of the broader media culture of mutant body simulations that transform sex into fantasies of biotech manipulation, Verboten vs Virus event orchestrated an online laboratory in which not only sex is completely free from the possibility of reproduction but also the desire to replicate is free from sex.

 Viral microbial agents are present at work during human conception and perhaps animate the first splitting of fertile cells in women’s wombs, according to the theory of virolution by Frank Ryan .
-Human reproduction has been always assisted by viruses and perhaps their active presence during the fertilisation is a relic of replication technologies that evolutionary precede sexuality.
+Human reproduction has always been assisted by viruses and perhaps their active presence during fertilisation is a relic of replication technologies that evolutionary precede sexuality.
 Viruses have played a key role in the emergence of the whole of multicellular life on the Earth, employing direct slitting mechanisms into DNA.

-Probably throughout the whole history of evolution the mutating species are submerged in the microbial networks of “great evolutionary forces, such as symbiosis and hybridization, (which) are of a vital importance,” explains Ryan.
-In his theory of virulotion he introduces “a very different perspective of evolution than selection working on informationless noise.”
-Viruses act beyond natural selection and random mutation as they perform “natural genetic engineering” (a paradoxical term in itself) by transferring key genes between the nuclei of plant and animal cells.
+Probably throughout the whole history of evolution, the mutating species are submerged in the microbial networks of great evolutionary forces, such as symbiosis and hybridization, (which) are of vital importance, explains Ryan.
+In his theory of virulotion he introduces a very different perspective of evolution than selection working on informationless noise.
+Viruses act beyond natural selection and random mutation as they perform natural genetic engineering” (a paradoxical term in itself) by transferring key genes between the nuclei of plant and animal cells.
 Confronting the virus, Verboten sex party taps into the primordial forms of desire older than sex.

-Verboten vs Virus obviously lacked the main value of sex events that is the direct body contact (apart from the very few who had their partners in front of webcams) but this lack can be the basis to formulate an Internet-grounded understanding of fetishism.
+Verboten vs Virus obviously lacked the main value of sex events, which is the direct body contact (apart from the very few who had their partners in front of webcams).
+Still, this lack can be the basis for formulating an Internet-grounded understanding of fetishism.
 It opens a void of tremendous longing to penetrate the digitalised bodies via the orifices of the screens.
 Virus-bot-en media sublimation of sexuality flirts with fantasies of biotechnology that call for nothing short of viral mutations.